What are the primary differences between Student Temporary Wage and Federal Work Study positions?

-Student temporary wage employees will not be paid less than the current Federal Minimum Wage rate of $7.25 per hour and may be compensated at a higher rate depending upon criteria such as the skills and/or responsibilities required of the position's incumbent; length or service; etc.
+Student temporary wage employees will not be paid less than the University minimum wage rate of $9.00 per hour and may be compensated at a higher rate depending upon criteria such as the skills and/or responsibilities required of the position's incumbent; length or service; etc.

 How many hours may I work each week?

 During the academic year and the summer, while they are attending classes, students are allowed to work up to twenty (20) hours in any given week.
 However, during the summer, if the student is not enrolled in summer courses and the department wants to employ a student to work over 20 hours a week, an exception form will need to be completed, approved and submitted to HR.
 The exception form is required for student employees working 30 or more hours a week for at least 12 weeks, due to eligibility requirements for the Affordable Care Act

 I have recently started work as a Student Temporary Wage employee.
 When will I be paid?

 Student Temporary Wage employees are paid an hourly rate and record time on an electronic timesheet called Web Time Entry.
 Hourly employees are paid bi-weekly.
 The workweek runs from Sunday through Saturday and students are to record their hours every day they work.
 The deadline for timesheet submissions is the Monday after the pay period ends.
 Students are paid the Friday of the following week